Western Australia’s native vegetation – have your say

 Have your say

-If you need more information or to make your submission directly, please contact the Department of Water and Environmental Regulation.
+If you need more information please contact the Department of Water and Environmental Regulation.
 Phone: 08 6364 7000 Email: firstname.lastname@example.org Native Vegetation Strategy Department of Water and Environmental Regulation Locked Bag 10 Joondalup DC, WA, 6919

-As part of the Issues Paper consultation, the Department will be holding regional and metropolitan workshops.
+As part of the Issues Paper consultation, the Department held regional and metropolitan workshops.

 Community consultation workshop list: